tktsubota/tktsubota.github.io/_posts/2020-06-05-spacex-demo-2.md

 NASA peaked with the Apollo lunar program.
 The grand total of $25.4 billion makes Apollo one of the most costly nonmilitary US government projects to date.
 The massive feat of landing humans on the Moon in 1969, matching JFK's timeline, pushed the best engineers to the limit to maximize the potential of 1960's technology.
 The completion of Apollo, and the failure of the USSR to match it, marked the end of the Space Race.
 As public support declined and NASA's budget was slashed, the US would go on to develop the Space Shuttle and coordinate with Russia on the International Space Station.

 The Space Race was, quite simply, a competition.
 Each country strived to be better than the other.
-This competitive atmosphere fostered the rapid development seen in the 1960's.
-In just eight years, the US went from launching Alan Shepard to orbit to landing Neil Armstrong on the Moon.

 Competition has its perks.
-Competition encourages rapid and innovative development.
+Competition encourages innovation.
 Competition between companies spawns better products and keeps prices down for consumers.
-It is the absence of competition in the past few decades that has crippled advancements in space exploration.
+Competition fostered the rapid development seen in the 1960's Space Race.
+In just eight years, the US went from launching Alan Shepard to orbit to landing Neil Armstrong on the Moon.
+And it is the absence of competition in the past few decades that has crippled advancements in space exploration.

 But competition is finally back.